Newfrontiers: History

-In 2011, Terry Virgo handed over leadership to a score of leaders worldwide, each of whom is described as being "free to develop his own strategies, training programs, and gospel advance".
-He also handed general oversight of Newfrontiers to Dave Devenish.
+According to a Newfrontiers-produced timeline of its history, "the baton" of the organisation's leadership "was passed... to fifteen apostolic leaders" at a final Leadership Conference in 2011, leaders who were worldwide, each of whom is described as being "free to develop his own strategies, training programs, and [strategy of] gospel advance".
+He also handed general oversight of Newfrontiers to Dave Devenish at that time.